Football in Serbia: Kingdom of Serbia and Austria-Hungary

 In spring 1914, the Serbian Olympic Committee organised the first ever trophy to be played among the best football clubs of the Kingdom of Serbia.
 It was played in a single-round robin system, and in the final held in Belgrade it was won by Velika Srbija.
-This seemed to be a promising start of an organised football tournament to be held regularly, however later that same year the Austro-Hungarian Empire declared war against Serbia in what will be the beginning of the First World War and the halt of all recreational and sports activities in Serbia.
+This seemed to be a promising start of an organised football tournament to be held regularly, however later that same year the Austro-Hungarian Empire declared war against Serbia in what would be the beginning of the First World War and the halt of all recreational and sports activities in Serbia.